-^{^^} This subsidiary company is in the midst of being struck off from the Registrar of Companies.

-- # The equity interests held through the Company, FHSB and FACB Land are 42.91% (2014: 42.91%), 53.03% (2014: 53.03%) and 4.06% (2014: 4.06%) respectively. - @ Subsidiary company audited by firm of auditors other than member firms of UHY. - © The auditors' reports of these subsidiary companies contain the audit emphasis of matter on the appropriateness of going concern basis of accounting due to doubts as to the subsidiary companies' ability to operate as a going concern as these subsidiary companies are either suffered significant losses during the financial year, had net current liabilities or deficit in shareholders' equity.
-The ability of the subsidiary companies to continue as going concerns is dependent on the continued financial support of the Company.
+- The financial statements of this subsidiary company is audited for consolidation purposes by the Company's auditors. - ^ Subsidiary company was struck off from the Registrar of Companies during the financial year. - # The equity interests held through the Company, FHSB and FACB Land are 42.91% (2015: 42.91%), 53.03% (2015: 53.03%) and 4.06% (2015: 4.06%) respectively. - a Subsidiary company audited by firm of auditors other than member firms of UHY. - © The auditors' reports of these subsidiary companies contain the audit emphasis of matter on the appropriateness of going concern basis of accounting due to doubts as to the subsidiary companies' ability to operate as a going concern as these subsidiary companies are either suffered significant losses during the financial year, had net current liabilities or deficit in shareholders' equity.